vumaasha/Atlas/README.md

 # Atlas: A Dataset and Benchmark for E-commerce Clothing Product Categorization

 Here you can get the dataset, source code pre-trained models of our paper runnable on GPU and CPU.
 You can clone and run this project in your CPU/GPU.
 We have dockerized our environment so that you can easily reproduce the results reported in the paper.
+For a broader overview, read more in our [paper](https://arxiv.org/abs/1908.08984) and check out our presentation at "The 2020 SIGIR Workshop On eCommerce" [here](https://youtu.be/k-7Vp7QkTEI).

 ## What does this project do?
 * Performs automatic taxonomy prediction of Clothing images